davejoe506/bikeshare-case-study/README.md

 Notes:
 * The historical trip data is available from 2010 onwards in `.csv` format.
-* The business is interested in looking at the previous 12 months of data, so the date range of this analysis is July 2021 to June 2022.
+* The company is interested in looking at the previous 12 months of data, so the date range of this analysis is **July 2021 to June 2022**.
 * The data is at the individual trip level and includes fields for:
   * bike type
   * start date and time